All Episodes

 Certainly nowhere is pro-death penalty.

-I admit that's old testament.
+I admit that's Old Testament.

 That's as far as I got.

-I was like, yeah, I'm sticking with that.
+I was like, yeah, yeah.

 Yeah, yeah.

-I I stuck with that part.
+I stuck with that part.

-Um Luca's earlier point, Cernovich says he could have chosen any other issues.
+And this is on Luca's earlier point, Cernovich says he could have chosen any other issues.

-He deliberately used far left wing culture war wedge issues rather than say marginal tax income rates or long-term capital gain exemptions for the sale of a primary residence.
+He deliberately used far-left-wing culture war wedge issues rather than, say, marginal tax income rates or long-term capital gain exemptions for the sale of a primary residence.

 I'd love to see the Pope having a view on that.